What You Need To Launch A Website

 Think of your web host as your digital landlord, to whom you pay rent in return for leasing a space on the Internet.
 You can buy a hosting package from a traditional host like GoDaddy, Bluehost, or 1&1, or you can use an website builder-based host like Squarespace.
 If you're hiring a web designer, you'll need to give them access to your hosting account throughout the development process.
 It's your responsibility to maintain your monthly or annual hosting service payments to ensure you don't lose your content.

-Not only do you need a logo as a part of your brand's visual identity, but you also need it on your site.
 A logo sets the foundation for your site's aesthetic, and a web designer will need to incorporate it into your site's main header.
 It's crucial you have one created before you start a web design project.
 It should be a transparent file that's large enough to be used online without losing quality.

 While you can design and develop a website using dummy text, knowing what copy you'll want and need in advance will make the development process a lot easier.
 You'll already know how much space for text to consider in your design and what pages are required, and you give yourself or your designer a chance to creatively incorporate that text throughout the website.
 Plus, copy writing can make or break your online presence.